Everything about Hedera Hashgraph

 The diagram shows it clearly that Q4 can strongly see P3 and the other nodes till S3.
 So, the witnesses that gave vote as “Yes” get strongly seen by Q4.
 Finally, Q2 is declared as a famous witness.
 The concept of virtual voting exactly works in a similar manner.

 To build applications that can scale to millions of users and continue to perform, Hashgraph promises to deliver all of it.
-Hashgraph could be the next generation of blockchain technology that can help build applications that require speed, effeciency and high security.
+Hashgraph could be the next generation of blockchain technology that can help build applications that require speed, efficiency and high security.

 LeewayHertz has a team of highly experienced professionals who have an in-depth knowledge of the emerging Hedera Hashgraph technology.
-We help businesses by building the cutting-edge and secure applications using Hashgraph.
+We help businesses by building cutting-edge and secure applications using Hashgraph.